EDUCATION

 With the help of a student portal, you can:

-- Create Responsive Student Application forms – Make it easy for students to manage their profiles, upload documents, and more.
+• Create Responsive Student Application forms – Make it easy for students to manage their profiles, upload documents, and more.

-- Speed-up Your Enrollment Process – An automated enrollment system configures applicant details, documents, payment, and e-signature.
+• Speed-up Your Enrollment Process – An automated enrollment system configures applicant details, documents, payment, and e-signature.
 You can set reminders and alerts for certain tasks for faster processing.

-- Collect Signatures and Documents Electronically – With the help of a student portal, students can digitally sign and upload enrollment documents.
+• Collect Signatures and Documents Electronically – With the help of a student portal, students can digitally sign and upload enrollment documents.
 From a counselor’s perspective, they can access documents online and save countless hours spent in shuffling and document management.

 Step 3.
-Track the student journey
+Track the progress

 For instance, tools such as admissions CRM provide team members with relevant information regarding courses and curriculum that students would find value in.
 At the same time, it is also necessary to understand the student’s intent for admission.
-Again, CRM tools can help capture the intent by tracking the student activities on your website, social media, and ads.

 Below are a few points to keep in mind while tracking student activities: